Keflon/FunctionZero.CommandZero/README.md

                 .Build();
 ```

-SetExecute and SetCanExecute have overloads that can take parameters:
+Many Builder methods have sensible overloads, for example SetExecute and SetCanExecute can take a `CommandParameter`:
 ```csharp
 RedPillCommand = new CommandBuilder()
                 .SetExecute(async(obj) => await DoSomething(obj))